ounger/DynExRecyclerView/README.md

 # DynExRecyclerView
-Dynamic Expandable RecyclerView for Android
+Dynamic Expandable RecyclerView for Android with pretty animations.

 ## Features
 - You can use **Drag & Drop** for reordering parent and child items